MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 To quantify this phenomenon, we grouped training samples by sensor value patterns, and counted the percentage of unique patterns which had conflicting action labels with and without goal direction.
 We found that 31.7% of the patterns had conflicts without goal direction whereas only 8.8% had conflicts with goal direction.

-To help visualize the problem further, we performed a full-fledged feature uniqueness analysis:
+To help visualize the problem further, we performed a full-fledged feature uniqueness analysis.

+This shows that in the absence of goal direction information, the model leans on a arbitrary feature feature (sensor 6) as the discriminant feature, whereas once goal direction is added, it becomes the discriminant feature.

 without goal direction: